rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 ```

 The line `balances[msg.sender] = totalSupply;` assigns the address of the person deploying the contract to the balances address field, and then assigns the `totalSupply` to the `uint256` field of the balances variable.
-The line `owner = msg.sender;` assigns the address of the person deploying the contract to the owner variable, which is of type address.
+The line `owner = msg.sender;` assigns the address of the person deploying the contract to the owner variable, which is of type `address`.

 ### 4.6.
 Transfer Function